 The current cost to deliver the Scouting program in the Heart of America Council is $175 per Scout per year.
 Family Investment in Character presentations take place during pack and troop meetings or you may be contacted by a volunteer from your pack or troop to consider a gift.

-The Family Investment in Character program will provide a free year subscription to ScoutBook to each unit which reaches their goal.
-Family Investment in Character is an opportunity for Scouting families to directly support the Scouting program their Scouts enjoy.
+The Family Friends of Scouting program will provide a free year subscription to ScoutBook to each unit which reaches their goal.
+Family Friends of Scouting is an opportunity for Scouting families to directly support the Scouting program their Scouts enjoy.

 Are you looking to make a recurring donation?
 Did you miss your unit's Presentation and need to make a gift?
-Are you looking for an easy and secure online way to make a donation on behalf of your unit to the IIC Campaign?
-Click Online Iron Horse Family IIC Donation to make your financial contribution now!
+Are you looking for an easy and secure online way to make a donation on behalf of your unit to the campaign?
+Click Online Iron Horse Family Donation to make your financial contribution now!

 Thank you for making a financial contribution through the Iron Horse District to Heart of America Council!
 Without the financial support of our families, many of the services available to units such as youth camperships, camp staff scholarships, adult leader training, insurance, full-time staff at the office and camps, and recruitment and marketing materials would be severely compromised or unavailable.